 - Am I willing to carry my purse cross-body to minimize risk of someone taking my purse?

 - Can I keep it on me and store it properly when it must be off my body?

 - Will I vow to always have my gun in a holster in a designated compartment of the purse?

 - Am I disciplined enough to practice the awkward draw and use of my gun from the concealed carry purse? (yes, you may very likely need to shoot through the purse to not loose the precious seconds)

 These are just a handful of important questions to ask yourself.
 It is your decision, one that it is important you make honestly and thoughtfully.
 If you can't answer these questions with confidence, than even if you think this is the best option for you because of the convenience, it likely is not a good choice for you.

 The Well Armed Woman does offer a selection of what I think are the best constructed concealed carry purses

 available.
-It is an option that many women choose, (including myself at times) and I know many women always will use them.
+(See video at bottom of this article) It is an option that many women choose, (including myself at times) and I know many women always will use them.
 Is it my first choice or recommendation? no, but one I believe should not be ignored and one that demands truthful information and proper training.